Dre Campbell Farm

 These ingredients aren’t just great for cooking; they can also be powerful pest repellents in the garden.

 Both garlic and onion contain natural compounds that can deter insects.
-They can help get rid of mealybugs naturally.
+They may help repel mealybugs and other garden pests naturally.

 The strong smell of garlic and onion masks the plants’ scent.
 This makes them less attractive to pests.

-You need onion, garlic, liquid soap, and water to make garlic and onion spray for mealybugs on plants.
+You need onions, garlic, liquid soap, and water to make a garlic-and-onion spray for mealybugs on plants.

 Now blend one garlic bulb and one small onion with one quart of water.